bzhoek/picturs/README.md

 oval "oval" 1 below first box
 ```

 The relative `1 right` is shorthand for `.w 1cm right of last.e`.
-Since the direction is `right`, the polar
-opposite `west` is used.
+Since the direction is `right`, the polar opposite `west` is used.
 For `oval` the polar opposite `north` is assumed, because the placement is `below`.

-The first relative component determines direction, `circle 1 right 1 down` will be horizontal, and `oval 1 down` will be
+The first relative component determines direction, `circle 1 right 1 down` will be horizontal, and `oval 1 down` will be vertical.

-vertical.
+### Containers

+Containers are always positioned relative to their top-left corner, because their size is determined by the content and thus not known in advance.

 ## Diagram